Fugitive Slave Clause

-The Fugitive Slave Clause in the United States Constitution, also known as either the Slave Clause or the Fugitives From Labor Clause, is Article IV, Section 2, Clause 3, which requires a "person held to service or labor" (usually a slave, apprentice, or indentured servant) who flees to another state to be returned to their master in the state from which that person escaped.
+The Fugitive Slave Clause in the United States Constitution, also known as either the Slave Clause or the Fugitives From Labor Clause, is Article IV, Section 2, Clause 3, which requires a "Person held to Service or Labour" (usually a slave, apprentice, or indentured servant) who flees to another state to be returned to his or her master in the state from which that person escaped.
 The enactment of the Thirteenth Amendment to the United States Constitution, which abolished slavery except as a punishment for criminal acts, has made the clause mostly irrelevant.

 Text

 The text of the Fugitive Slave Clause is:

-As in the other references in the Constitution dealing with slavery, the words "slave" and "slavery" are not specifically used in this clause.
+Similar to other references in the Constitution dealing with slavery, the words "slave" and "slavery" are not used in this clause.
 Historian Donald Fehrenbacher believes that throughout the Constitution there was the intent to make it clear that slavery existed only under state law, not federal law.
-On this instance, Fehrenbacher concludes:
+In this instance, Fehrenbacher concludes: